snapdocs/a11y-brown-bag/README.md

 In the late 1990s, the first Accessibility API was introduced into operating systems.
 The Accessibility API is a layer between applications and screen readers what contains useful information about the elements on-screen.
 It is a language applications use to _tell_ screen readers what’s rendered to the user.

-Before Accessibility APIs were introduced, screen readers had to try and decipher an application; but afterwards, the application _itself_ used the Accessibility API to convey what’s on screen in plan, consistent terms.
+Before Accessibility APIs were introduced, screen readers had to try and decipher an application; but afterwards, the application _itself_ used the Accessibility API to convey what’s on screen in plain and consistent terms.
 The flow of information looks like this:

-Application -> Accessibility API -> Screen reader -> You
+**Application --> Accessibility API --> Screenreader --> You**

 This means that in order to make your web app accessible, you just need to know how to talk to the Accessibility API!